Skip to main content

 ${VAR_NAME:-default_value}

-Where default_value is the value to use if the environment variable is not set.
+where default_value is the value to use if the environment variable is unset.

 <config_field>: ${VAR_NAME}